This is the comprehensive and complete Google Analytics Tutorial for Beginners where we have explained every tool of analytics.

 Case 2: Same user visit after 30 minutes or midnight = 2 Visit

 - Unique Visitors: This is for every new visitor that opens your blog in a specific time period

-- Page Views: This tells how many pages are opened in a specific period of time
+- Page Views: This tells how many pages someone opens in a specific period

 - Unique Page View: The same visitor visiting the various pages will be counted as 1 Unique Page view